binance/binance-api-postman/README.md

 - Don't use collections from distrust channel.
 - Review the json file before using it.
 - Don't use if any code that you don't understand.
-- Generate API key that disable withdraw.
+- Make sure that withdrawals are not enabled on your API keys.
-- Delete API key after work.
+- Delete API key after use.

 ## My question isn't here
 Please open an issue [here](https://github.com/binance-exchange/binance-api-postman/issues).